M-attNewton/review-prediction/README.md

 * One model that would be interesting to try would be to use a BERT Embedding for the text data and combine this with the categorical and numerical features to create the full set of features, then use XGBoost (if more computation is available) or LightGBM if restricted to a CPU.
 * There are many other models that could be explored, if would also be interesting to look at what other features could be created to expand the dataset.
 * Most of these experiments were restricted in terms of the computational resources avaialable, therefore if with greater access to GPUs these models could be improved.
-* More computation
-* More models
-* BERT with XGBoost
-* More features